samuelemarro/scalable-benchmarking/guidance/judgment_critique_quality.md

   - Does Bob show the issue is very minor (stylistic only)?

 **3. Evaluate the Claim's Validity**
-- Apply the relevant quality rubric to assess whether Alice's claim is substantiated
+- Apply the relevant quality rubrics to assess whether Alice's claim is substantiated
 - Consider whether the issue Alice identified is:
-  - **Substantive**: Mathematical error, missing case, unjustified step, ill-posedness
+  - **Substantive**: Mathematical error, missing case, unjustified step, incomplete proof
   - **Very minor**: Stylistic, notational, trivial omission (per the rubrics)
-- If Bob acknowledged the issue or provided a fix, this **confirms** Alice was right
+- If Bob acknowledged the issue or provided a fix, verify independently whether the concession is correct
-- If Bob successfully demonstrates the issue doesn't exist or is very minor, this challenges Alice's claim
+- If Bob successfully demonstrates the issue doesn't exist or is very minor, evaluate whether his demonstration is valid
+- Don't automatically accept either party's position without verification

 **4. Determine Confidence**
 - High confidence (4-5): Alice's claim is clearly valid or clearly invalid based on strong evidence